OpenCTI-Platform/opencti/docs/docs/deployment/connectors.md

     Be careful, we strongly recommend to use a dedicated token for each connector running in the platform.
 So you have to [**create a specific user for each of them**](../administration/users.md).

-    Also, if all connectors users can run in with a user belonging to the `Connectors` group (with the `Connector` role), the `Internal Export Files` should be run with a user who is Administrator (with bypass capability) because they impersonate the user requesting the export to avoid data leak.
+    Also, if all connectors users can run with a user belonging to the `Connectors` group (with the `Connector` role), the `Internal Export Files` should be run with a user who is Administrator (with bypass capability) because they impersonate the user requesting the export to avoid data leak.

     | Type                 | Required role       | Used permissions                                       |
     | :------------------- | :------------------ | :----------------------------------------------------- |